catseye/SixtyPical/tests/SixtyPical Analysis.md

 ### tables ###

-Storing to a table, you must use an index, and vice-versa.
+Storing to a table, you must use an index.

     | byte one
     | byte table[256] many